carbon-io/carbon-io/README.md

 })
 ```

-This will creat a Carbon.io service which will respond with "Hello world!" on the `/hello` endpoint.
+This will create a Carbon.io service which will respond with "Hello world!" on the `/hello` endpoint.
 Run the service with:

 ```
 $ node service